 We continue to believe that the combination of Arch and Metrocall provides us with the potential to generate stronger financial and operating results than either company could have achieved separately, by reducing overall costs while the Company's revenue continues to decline sequentially.
-During the second quarter of 2005, our integration and cost reduction efforts continue to focus on:
+During the third quarter of 2005, our integration and cost reduction efforts continue to focus on:

-Technical Infrastructure and Network Operations - We have begun decommissioning and deconstructing one of our two-way networks.
-That process is expected to be completed by the end of 2005.
+Technical Infrastructure and Network Operations - We continued decommissioning and deconstructing one of our two-way networks.
+That process is expected to be completed by late November 2005.
 We are also focused on rationalizing our one-way networks.
 This consolidation and rationalization will be an ongoing process as we attempt to match our network capacity to the requirements of our customers.
+These activities include reducing the costs of lease payments for transmitter locations and telecommunications related expenses associated with our networks.